1. Know who your customers are

-Ever surfed your way to a company’s website once, only to find banner ads for their business every which way you turn, seemingly following you about as you traverse the net?
+Ever surfed your way to a company’s website once, only to find banner ads for their business every which way you turn, following you about as you traverse the net?

 A well-run loyalty scheme can acknowledge and reward repeat customers and create opportunities for you to increase the size and frequency of their spend.

-A customer relationship management system can allow you to track transactions more easily by functioning as a command centre for all queries, regardless of the medium through which they’ve come.
+A customer relationship management system can help you to track transactions more easily by functioning as a command centre for all queries, regardless of the medium through which they’ve come.